Gentlemen's Agreement of 1956: Background

-States Reorganisation Commission (SRC), in 1955, recommended that "the Telangana area is to constitute into a separate State, which may be known as the Hyderabad State with provision for its unification with Andhra after the general elections likely to be held in or about 1961 if by a two thirds majority the legislature of the residency Hyderabad State expresses itself in favor of such unification".
+The States Reorganisation Commission (SRC), in 1955, recommended that "the Telangana area is to constitute into a separate State, which may be known as the Hyderabad State with provision for its unification with Andhra after the general elections likely to be held in or about 1961 if by a two thirds majority the legislature of the residency Hyderabad State expresses itself in favor of such unification".

 Opposition to the merger

 Hyderabad Chief minister in his letter to the Congress President said that Communist parties supported the merger for their political calculations.
 Hyderabad PCC chief said overwhelming majority from Congress party opposed the merger and Communists were elected in special circumstances in 1951 and Visalandhra was not a political issue in 1951 and Assembly does not reflect people's view on this issue.
 He also said 80% of Congress delegates who were elected in 1955 opposed merger.
 Government had to provide the additional security for Communist leaders who supported the Visalandhra.
 The locals agitated against the non-locals in 1952 Mulki Agitation.

 In Hyderabad assembly out of 174 MLAs On 3 December 1955, 147 MLAs expressed their view.
 103 MLA's (including Marathi and Kannada MLAs) supported the merger, 16 MLAs maintained neutral stand and 29 opposed merger.
 Among Telangana MLAs, 25 Telangana MLAs disagreed with the merger, 59 Telangana MLAs supported the merger.
 Out of 94 Telangana MLAs in the assembly, 36 were Communists(PDF), 40 were Congress, 11 were Socialist party(SP), 9 were independents.
 Voting did not take place on the resolution because Telangana proponents insisted on to including the phrase "As per the wishes of people" in the resolution.

 To convince the leadership of Telangana to join the new state, an agreement was reached between the leaders of both sides on 20 February 1956.
 This came to be known as the Gentlemen's agreement, allowed the formation of the state of Andhra Pradesh in 1956, against the SRC's recommendations.